Evangelical-Lutheran Church of Hanover: Bischofsrat (council of Bishops)

 On all matters concerning ecclesiastical life, the Bischofsrat consults at regular meetings.
 It consists of the Landesbischof (bishop) of the Church of Hannover and the regional bishop, the spiritual heads of today's six dioceses (Sprengel).
 The Bischofsrat is in charge of recommending agendas, hymn books and catechisms.

 Church Senate

 Another important body is the Church Senate (Kirchensenat).
 It is the steady directing collegial body combining the bishop, the president of the church office, the president of the synod, the president of the synodal committee, one clerical member of the Church Office, one of the six regional bishops, three synodals, and four other members of the Church of Hanover (but not synodals).

 The Church Senate prepares bills and may issue ordinances within the scope of church laws passed by the synod.
-The church senate proposes up to three candidates for the bishop elections, it appoints the regional bishops and supervises them, it appoints ten members of the synod, it appoints the presidents and vice-presidents of the church office, chooses the Church of Hanover delegates for the Evangelical Church in Germany meetings, it demarks the competences of the bishop, the regional bishops, and the church office.
+The church senate proposes up to three candidates for the bishop elections, it appoints the regional bishops and supervises them, it appoints ten members of the synod, it appoints the presidents and vice-presidents of the church office, chooses the Church of Hanover delegates for the Protestant Church in Germany meetings, it demarks the competences of the bishop, the regional bishops, and the church office.